 Some employers, depending on the reason behind the termination, may offer severance packages to employees based on their years of service to the company.
 This can be a huge financial relief for many employees who are being laid off due to budget cuts.
 It also allows your company to not burn any bridges and protect its reputation.
-Ensure your employee knows how much severance they will receive and when, including any steps they must take on their part to receive this benefit.
+Ensure your employee knows how much severance they will receive and when, including any steps they must take to receive this benefit.

 Some employers may continue an employee’s health coverage with COBRA.
 This federal program allows employees (and their dependents) to keep the health benefits they’ve received for a limited amount of time at the employee’s cost.